Auslander's defects over extriangulated categories: an application for the General Heart Construction: Auslander's defects over extriangulated categories

 in $\mod\C$.
 To show $\tilde\delta\in\eff\C$, fix an object $Y\in\C$ and an element $y\in \tilde\delta(Y)$.
 Since $p_Y:(Y,X)\to \tilde\delta(Y)$ is an epimorphism, we get $h\in (Y,X)$ such that $p_Y(h)=y$.
 By taking the pullback of $f$ along $h$, we have the following commutative diagram with the rows being conflations:

 By using the Yoneda lemma, we can check that $\tilde\delta(\alpha)(y)=0$, which says $\tilde\delta\in\eff\C$.
 We have thus obtained $\eff\C=\dfct\C$. \end{proof}

-By the discussion so far, for an extriangulated category $\C$ with weak-kernels, we get a Serre subcategory $\eff\C=\dfct\C$ in $\mod\C$.
+By the discussion so far, we get a Serre subcategory $\eff\C=\dfct\C$ in $\mod\C$.
 Thus we have a Serre quotient of $\mod\C$ relative to $\dfct\C$.
-Since it is basic to study the perpendicular category $(\dfct\C)^\perp$ to understand the Serre quotinet, we shall show that it coincides with the subcategory of left exact functors in $\mod\C$.
+Since it is basic to study the perpendicular category $(\dfct\C)^\perp$ to understand the Serre quotient, we shall show that it coincides with the subcategory of left exact functors in $\mod\C$.

 \begin{definition} Let $\A$ and $(\C,\mathbb{E},\mathfrak{s})$ be an abelian category and an extriangulated category, respectively.
 A contravariant functor $F:\C\to\A$ is said to be \begin{itemize} \item[(1)] \textit{half-exact}, if $F$ sends a conflation $X\to Y\to Z$ to an exact sequence $FZ\to FY\to FX$; \item[(2)] \textit{left exact}, if $F$ is half-exact and sends a deflation $Y\to Z$ to a monomorphism $FZ\to FY$; \item[(3)] \textit{right exact}, if $F$ is half-exact and sends an inflation $X\to Y$ to an epimorphism $FY\to FX$; \item[(4)] \textit{exact}, if $F$ is left exact and right exact. \end{itemize} We denote by $\lex\C$ (resp. $\Lex\C$) the full subcategory of all left exact functors in $\mod\C$ (resp. $\Mod\C$). \end{definition}